vloubiere/website/content/post/25-09-29_Website/index.md

 ---
 title: 'We’re launching our new website!'
-subtitle: 'The Cavalli lab now has its own website!'
+subtitle: 'The Cavalli lab now has its own website!
+Thanks Vincent!'
 date: 2025-09-29
 image:
   focal_point: 'top'